uber/crumb/README.md

   `RoundEnvironment`
   * `type` is the `@CrumbProducer`-annotated type (`EnglishTranslations`)
   * `annotations` are the `@CrumbQualifier`-annotated annotations found on that `type`.
-For simplicity, all holders are required to have a static `plugins()` method.
+For simplicity, all holders are required to have a static `obtain()` method.

 #### Consuming metadata